Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Discussion and Open questions

 The answer to this question is positive for large $d$ by the results of~\cite{peled2018rigidity}.
 We sketch the main steps required to reach this conclusion: Any $3$-coloring of the $\Z^d$ lattice can be obtained by the modulo $3$ operation on homomorphism height functions.
 Further, for any two homomorphism height functions $f$ and $g$ which give the same $3$-coloring modulo $3$, there is an integer $k$ such that $f=g+6k$.
 It follows that any two $\Ze^d$-ergodic Gibbs measures which coincide modulo $3$ have a $\Ze^d$-invariant coupling such that its sample $(f, g)$ satisfies $f=g+6k$ where $k$ is now an integer-valued random variable.
 By Theorem~\ref{thm:ergodic_Gibbs_measures_are_extremal} and Proposition~\ref{prop:log_concavity}, we know that the mean of $f(v)$ and $g(v)$ exists for all $v\in \Z^d$.
 Thus the ergodic theorem implies that $k$ is a constant.
 In conclusion, if two $\Ze^d$-ergodic Gibbs measures on homomorphism height functions are equal modulo $3$ then they differ by addition of $6k$ for some integer $k$.

-Since $\Ze^d$-ergodic Gibbs measures on homomorphism height functions are of zero slope (as in \eqref{equation: slope of ergodic measure}), it can be proved via the Kirszbraun property of homomorphism height functions~\cite{chandgotia2017kirszbraun} that the measures modulo $3$ are $\Ze^d$-ergodic measures of \emph{maximal entropy} for the $3$-coloring model.
-The $\Ze^d$-ergodic measures of maximal entropy for $3$-colorings have been characterized in~\cite{peled2018rigidity}, with the following consequences: \begin{enumerate} \item There are exactly $6$ such measures. \item Given a sample $f$ from a $\Ze^d$-ergodic Gibbs measure on homomorphism height function, the distribution of $v\mapsto f(v+ne)+n \pmod 3$ cycles through the $6$ measures as $n$ varies. \end{enumerate} The above facts imply the affirmative answer to the question in sufficiently high dimensions. \item Given graphs $G$ and $H$, we write $G \times H$ to denote the tensor product of $G$ with $H$ (in the tensor product $(g, h)$ is adjacent to $(g', h')$ if $g$ is adjacent to $g'$ and $h$ is adjacent to $h'$).
-It is easy to see that $\Z^2$ is isomorphic to both the connected components of $\Z\times \Z$ (by the mapping $(i,j)\mapsto(i+j,i-j)$).
+We proved in Lemma \ref{lemma: Gibbs has maximal entropy} that $\Ze^d$-ergodic Gibbs measures on homomorphism height functions, when taken modulo $3$ are $\Ze^d$-ergodic measures of \emph{maximal entropy} for the $3$-coloring model.
+The $\Ze^d$-ergodic measures of maximal entropy for $3$-colorings have been characterized in~\cite{peled2018rigidity} for very high dimensions, with the following consequences: \begin{enumerate} \item There are exactly $6$ such measures. \item Given a sample $f$ from a $\Ze^d$-ergodic Gibbs measure on homomorphism height function, the distribution of $v\mapsto f(v+ne)+n \pmod 3$ cycles through the $6$ measures as $n$ varies. \end{enumerate} The above facts imply the affirmative answer to the question in sufficiently high dimensions. \item Given graphs $G$ and $H$, we write $G \times H$ to denote the tensor product of $G$ with $H$ (in the tensor product $(g, h)$ is adjacent to $(g', h')$ if $g$ is adjacent to $g'$ and $h$ is adjacent to $h'$).
+It is easy to see that $\Z^2$ is isomorphic to each of the two connected components of $\Z\times \Z$ (by the mapping $(i,j)\mapsto(i+j,i-j)$).
 It follows that our results for homomorphism height functions also hold for graph homomorphisms from $\Z^d$ to $\Z^2$.
 The following question naturally arises: Let $f_{L,m}$ be a uniformly sampled graph homomorphism from $\Lambda(L)^+\subset \Z^2$ to $\Z^m$, normalized by having $f_{L,m}$ map $\extB\Lambda(L)$ to the origin of $\Z^m$.
 For which $m$ does

 \item As described in the introduction, the model of uniformly sampled homomorphism height functions on $\Z^2$ is the $c=1$ case of the \emph{F-model}, which is a one-parameter sub-family of the $6$-vertex model indexed by the parameter $c>0$.
 In the F-model one weighs a homomorphism height function $f$ by $c^{-N(f)}$ where $N(f)$ is the number of diagonally-adjacent vertex pairs on which $f$ is unequal.
 It is conjectured that the F-model is delocalized if and only if $c\le 2$ (as a subset of the disordered regime of the $6$-vertex model).
 This conjecture has been verified when $c=1$, in this work, when $c\ge 2$ by a coupling with the random-cluster model~\cite{duminil2016discontinuity, glazmanpeled2018} and, very recently, for $c\in[\sqrt{2+\sqrt{2}},2]$ in~\cite{lis2020delocalization}.